This post was most recently updated on April 20th, 2019

 For accommodations, we used Hostel World and AirBnB and relied on previous reviews.

 There are many guides at the entrance, and for us, having a guide helped enhanced the experience.
 In our group, it was 150 soles total for five people with a really great guide.
-It is amazing to see the beauty of the citadel in person, with its rich arrays of architecture, temples, and observatories.
+It is incredible to see the beauty of the citadel in person, with its rich arrays of architecture, temples, and observatories.

 There are other areas to visit around Machu Picchu!
-You can do a hike at Huayna Picchu, the adjacent mountain which offers stunning views of the citadel below, and houses the Temple of the Moon and caverns.
+You can do a hike at Huayna Picchu, the nearby mountain which offers stunning views of the citadel below and houses the Temple of the Moon and caverns.
 The hike does tend to get steep at times with little support.
-Admission is limited to 400 people per day, between the hours of 7 to 11 am, and they do keep close count on each person who enters.
+Admission is limited to 400 people per day, between the hours of 7 to 11 am, and they do keep a close count on each person who enters.
 However, entrance to this mountain tends to sell out weeks before, and months in advance in popular months, so plan accordingly!
 Or you can hike La Montanya, boasting impressive views of the lands below, limited to 400 people per day as well.
 For both of the optional treks, you need to buy the admission to the mountains when purchasing your Machu Picchu ticket.

 There is also an official Machu Picchu museum called Sitio Manuel Chávez Ballón that houses the Inca artifacts uncovered by Bingham.
 It is about a mile away from Aguas Caliente.